-• As an alternative to the crocodile clips, specially adapted fuse handle assemblies are available with integral 4mm sockets (figure 6.9), which can be used in place of the conventional mounts (alternatives are available for 83mm and 92mm centres).
-The neutral busbar can be connected to the T-P23 using an insulated G Clamp with integral 4mm socket (figure 6.10).
+As an alternative to the crocodile clips, specially adapted fuse handle assemblies are available with integral 4mm sockets (figure 6.11a), which can be used in place of the conventional mounts (alternatives are available for 83mm and 92mm centres).
+The neutral busbar can be connected to the T-P22 using an insulated G Clamp with integral 4mm socket (figure 6.11b).

-Figure 6.9: Adapted fuse mount with 4mmconnection socket
+Figure 6.11a: Adapted fuse mount with 4mm connection socket

-Figure 6.10: Adapted fuse mount with 4mm connection socket
+Figure 6.11b: Adapted fuse mount with 4mm connection socket

-The output socket on the fuse handle assemblies supplied by Kehui, is not provided with a fuse and should only be used with fused leads, such as those supplied with the T-P23
+The output socket on the fuse handle assemblies supplied by Kehui, is not provided with a fuse and should only be used with fused leads, such as those supplied with the T-P22.

-• If it is more convenient, the T-P23 can be installed in an underground link box, as shown in Figure 6.11.
+As an alternative to the fuse cabinet, the T-P22 can be installed in an underground link box, as shown in Figure 6.12.

-Figure 6.11a: T-P23 connections in the utility link box using clip connectors
+Figure 6.12a: T-P22 connections in the utility link box using clip connectors

-Figure 6.11b: T-P23 laid on top of the link-box bell housing
+Figure 6.12b: T-P22 laid on top of the link-box bell housing

-Note: The T-P23 is powered via the voltage leads and there may be a small spark if a voltage lead is disconnected or reconnected.
-In the event of a loss of supply to one phase the T-P23 will automatically draw from one of the two remaining live phases.
-Should a second phase lose supply then the T-P23 will be powered from the remaining phase.
+Note: The T-P22 is powered via the voltage leads and there may be a small spark if a voltage lead is disconnected or reconnected.
+In the event of a loss of supply to one phase the T-P22 will automatically draw from one of the two remaining live phases.
+Should a second phase lose supply then the T-P22 will be powered from the remaining phase.
 If all three fail then the unit will power down.

-6.4 Switching on the T-P23
+6.4 Switching on the T-P22